-- Put the cover on it and plug t in somewhere that it won't be pulled down by children, and where it has enough room for air to circulate all around it.
+- Put the cover on it and plug it in someplace where children won't pull it down and where it has enough room for air to circulate all around it.

 - Turn it on and run it overnight or all day long.
 You'll know it's ready when it's all dry and crispy.

-Depending on the season, we grow our own different herbs in the backyard in pots, but sometimes we have to buy it at the store and we like to get it fresh.
-Fresh herbs are much cheaper than buying it prebottled or packaged, and they are also much healthier, with no preservatives or chemicals.
+Depending on the season, we grow our own different herbs in the backyard in pots, but sometimes we have to buy them at the store, and we like to get them fresh.
+Fresh herbs are much cheaper than buying them pre-bottled or packaged, and they are also much healthier, with no preservatives or chemicals.
 Keep in mind, we also purchase from Sprouts, where we don't have to worry about pesticides or other chemicals.

-I don't think that anyone can argue that growing your own food is indeed the better path, but so many people don't know how to grow it, or don't think that they have the room.
-It's as simple as putting a small pot in a windowsill that gets some sunlight, or keeping a large pot on your front or back porch by the door.
+I don't think that anyone can argue that growing your own food is indeed the better path, but so many people don't know how to grow it or don't think that they have the room.
+It's as simple as putting a small pot on a windowsill that gets some sunlight or keeping a large pot on your front or back porch by the door.

 © 2018 Victoria Van Ness